Weijiang-Xiong/OpenSkyTraffic/README.md

 python -m pip install -e .
 ```

+For using the datasets, one can simply download the processed version from PLEASE_UPDATE_LINK and skip the preparations below.

-For the preprocessing of METR-LA and PEMS-Bay dataset, please refer to this [README.md](preprocess/metr-style/README.md).
+To prepare METR-LA and PEMS-Bay dataset, please refer to this [README.md](preprocess/metr-style/README.md).

-For the preprocessing of SimBarca dataset, follow this [README.md](preprocess/simbarca/README.md)
+To prepare SimBarca dataset, follow this [README.md](preprocess/simbarca/README.md)

 ### Basic Usage